influxdata/docs-v2/content/influxdb/cloud-iox/sql-data-types.md

 weight: 105
 ---

-InfluxDB Cloud backed by InfluxDB IOx uses the Apache Arrow DataFusion implementation of SQL.
-Data types define the type of value that can be stored in table column.
-In InfluxDB's SQL implementation, a `measurement` is a table, and columns are comprised of `tags`, `fields` and `timestamps`.
+InfluxDB Cloud backed by InfluxDB IOx uses the [Apache Arrow DataFusion](https://arrow.apache.org/datafusion/) implementation of SQL.
+Data types define the type of values that can be stored in table columns.
+In InfluxDB's SQL implementation, a **measurement** is structured as a table, and columns are comprised of **tags**, **fields** and **timestamps**.

 DataFusion uses the Arrow type system for query execution.
 Data types stored in InfluxDB's storage engine are mapped to SQL data types according to the following tables.